tjmcmanus/Journey-to-AI/labs/autoai.md

 |![Data Scientist](./images/media/datascientist.png) | Data Scientists bring expertise in statistics and the process of building ML/AI models to make predictions and answer key business questions. |
 :---:

-## Logging into the CPD web client (if you have not already done so)
+## Logging into the Cloud Pak for Data web client (if you have not already done so)

 1. If you are starting this lab stand-alone (without going through previous labs) do the following:

-2. Click the desktop icon: Cloud Pak for Data Web Client.
+1. Click the desktop icon: Cloud Pak for Data Web Client.

-![A picture containing object, clock Description automatically generated](/Users/tjm/Documents/GitHub/CPD-workshop/labs/images/media/image3.png){width="0.7049179790026247in" height="0.7958748906386701in"}
+![A picture containing object, clock Description automatically generated](./images/media/image3.png)

-3. The CPD web client GUI displays as shown.
+1. The CPD web client GUI displays as shown.
 Use cpduser and cpdaccess for the *Username* and *Password* and click Sign in.

-![A screenshot of a cell phone Description automatically generated](/Users/tjm/Documents/GitHub/CPD-workshop/labs/images/media/image4.png){width="1.8032786526684164in" height="2.370650699912511in"}
+![A screenshot of a cell phone Description automatically generated](./images/media/image4.png)

 ## Setting up the AutoAI experiment